miladdavoodi9/Wine_Pricing_Model/README.md

 Inspiration:
   - With all of these attributes, are we able to confiedently predict a cost of wine based on these various attributes?

+Files:
+  - data_exploration.ipynb: Exploring and analyzing data.
+Getting to know it intimiately before building Model.
-ML Jupyter Notebook shows machine learning model used with analysis (ML.ipynb)
+  - wine_ML_model.ipynb Jupyter Notebook shows machine learning model used with analysis